mcintyre321/EmbeddedResourceVirtualPathProvider/README.markdown

 # EmbeddedResourceVirtualPathProvider #

-A custom VirtualPathProvider for IIS - load views and assets from EmbeddedResources in referenced assemblies .
+A custom VirtualPathProvider for IIS - load views and assets from Embedded Resources in referenced assemblies .
 To get started, install into your ASP.NET web application via nuget:

 > Install-Package EmbeddedResourceVirtualPathProvider